Release no. C-332.

 - Small part.
 He's the first victim of Jackie's pea-shooter.

-- Small part.
-He's given a sneezing closeup.
+- Small parts.
+One of these brothers is given a sneezing closeup.

 - Bobby Mallon